Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Abstract

 \section{Abstract}

-A key challenge in solving the deterministic inverse reinforcement learning problem online and in real time is the existence of non-unique solutions.
-Nonuniqueness necessitates the study of the notion of equivalent solutions and convergence to such solutions.
+A key challenge in solving the deterministic inverse reinforcement learning (IRL) problem online and in real-time is the existence of multiple solutions.
+Nonuniqueness necessitates the study of the notion of equivalent solutions, i.e., solutions that result in a different cost functional but same feedback matrix, and convergence to such solutions.
 While \emph{offline} algorithms that result in convergence to equivalent solutions have been developed in the literature, online, real-time techniques that address nonuniqueness are not available.
-In this paper, a regularized history stack observer is developed to generate solutions that are approximately equivalent.
+In this paper, a regularized history stack observer that converges to approximately equivalent solutions of the IRL problem is developed.
 Novel data-richness conditions are developed to facilitate the analysis and simulation results are provided to demonstrate the effectiveness of the developed technique.